-Search engine optimization (SEO) is one of those things that marketers can’t afford to ignore and Google sets the rules when it comes to what ranks best and why.
-Among their complex and ever-changing list of demands, is ensuring your website is mobile-friendly.
+Search engine optimization (SEO) is one of those things that marketers can’t afford to ignore, that is why we recommend you to contact SEO agency in Sydney to bring traffic to your website.
+Moreover, Google sets the rules when it comes to what ranks best and why.
+Among their complex and ever-changing list of demands — right at the top, actually — is ensuring your website is mobile-friendly.

 In short, your website has to be designed in a dynamic way so that anyone visiting it will have a responsive experience regardless of the type of device they’re using.
 Basically, its look and feel have to adjust and adapt to the various screen sizes it can be viewed on.
 Whether a laptop, smartphone, tablet, or otherwise.